Last U.S. troops leave Iraq

 The war that began in a blaze of aerial bombardment meant to shock and awe the dictator Saddam Hussein and his loyalists ended quietly and with minimal fanfare.

-U.S. officials acknowledged the cost in blood and dollars was high, but tried to paint a picture of victory — for both the troops and the Iraqi people now free from tyranny and on a path for democracy.
-But gnawing questions remain: Will Iraqis be able to forge their new government amid the still stubborn sectarian clashes.
-And will Iraq be able to defend itself and remain independent in a region fraught with turmoil and still steeped in insurgent threats.
+U.S. officials acknowledged the cost in blood and dollars was high, but tried to paint a picture of victory – for both the troops and the Iraqi people now freed of a dictator and on a path to democracy.
+But gnawing questions remain: Will Iraqis be able to forge their new government amid the still stubborn sectarian clashes?
+And will Iraq be able to defend itself and remain independent in a region fraught with turmoil?

 Some Iraqis celebrated the exit of what they called American occupiers, neither invited nor welcome in a proud country.